waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Evolve to Haunter (Lv 25) to ensure Base 95 Speed (Suicune is Base 85).
 Haunter needs to be faster than Suicune to use Mean Look before it flees.
 - Track Suicune using Pokedex AREA map.
 - Lead with Haunter: Mean Look (Turn 1) -> Hypnosis -> Great Balls.
-- Note: Strategy Advisor suggests training to Lv 35 for survivability.
+- Status Requirement: Status conditions are mandatory for Suicune.
+- Item Goal: Upgrade to Ultra Balls (2.0x multiplier) at Goldenrod or Blackthorn Marts.

 ## Game Mechanics & Lessons
 - Ghost-type Moves: Lick (Ghost) does not affect Normal types.
 - Ghost-type Resistances: Leech Life (Bug) is "not very effective" against Ghost types.
-- Accuracy/Status: Status moves like Supersonic can hit Ghost types (not immune); misses are due to accuracy/luck.
+- Accuracy/Status: Status moves like Supersonic can hit Ghost types (not immune).
+- Status Moves: "It didn't affect" is the message for a miss or blocked status move (e.g. Hypnosis missing Wooper).
 - Switching: Clears confusion and resets stat changes.
 - Sweet Scent: Triggers immediate encounters on valid grass tiles.
 - Type Effectiveness: Use `get_type_effectiveness_gen2` tool for verified matchups.